November 16, 1952– Glenn Burke

 I wonder if Burke gave much consideration to the high price that his courage demanded of his life.
 30 years after Jackie Robinson broke baseball’s color barrier, Burke broke the gay barrier, doing something no one tried to do before, live as an out gay man in the major leagues.
 But in the decades since, no one else has followed in his cleated shoes.
 My smart, sweet, handsome friend Billy Bean went next, coming out of the closet in 1999.
 But, Burke came out to his teammates while he was still in the league.
 Bean did it, eloquently, four years after he retired in 1995, the same year Burke died.

-Burke was one of the first inductees into new National Gay And Lesbian Sports Hall Of Fame in 2013.
+Burke was one of the first inductees into new National Gay and Lesbian Sports Hall of Fame in 2013.
 2014’s Major League All-Star Game was dedicated to Burke in a ceremony during the pregame press conference.
-The Fox Network broadcast of the game failed to mention Burke, of course.
-Last summer, the Oakland Athletics sponsored a Gay Pride Night in honor of Burke, with Burke’s brother throwing out the ceremonial first pitch.
+The Fox Network broadcast of the game failed to mention Burke, of course. in summer 2016, the Oakland Athletics sponsored a Gay Pride Night in honor of Burke, with Burke’s brother throwing out the ceremonial first pitch.

 For more about Burke, try his honest memoir, written with humor and no pity, Out At Home: The Glenn Burke Story (1995).
 Out: The Glenn Burke Story (2010) is an excellent documentary of his story.
 It is available on Netflix.